RetroDECK/RetroDECK/wiki-rtd/docs/wiki_controllers/diffrent-game-inputs.md

 So if you are emulating a Xbox game that calls for the button `B` to be pressed it corresponds to the right button.

 ## Nintendo Games
-The Nintendo layout is used by Nintendo controllers and could also be used by other `Genric` third party Nintendo Clone controllers.
+The Nintendo layout is used by `Nintendo Controllers`..<br>
+It  could also be used by other `Genric` third party `Nintendo Clone Controllers`.

 **Nintendo - Button Layout**<br>